kuritas/asseta-docs/docs/API/asset.md

 				}
 			],
 			"is_distinct": boolean,
-			"count": number // non-negative integer, optional, default is 1,
+			"count": number, // non-negative integer, optional, default is 1,
 					             // must not exceed 1 when is_distinct is True
-		}
+			"upload_img": boolean, // optional; if True, return contains upload url }
 	]
 }
 Success
 {
 	"code": 0,
-	"info": "Succeed"
+	"info": "Succeed",
+	"assets": [{ // list of successfully created assets "uuid": "",
+		"url": "" // upload url, is nonempty only when corresponding upload_img is True }]
 }
 Fault
 {